Arvind-Menon/Lyrics-Sentiment-Analysis/README.md

 # Lyrics-Sentiment-Analysis

-Classifying lyrics emotion based on the Thayer's Model for the Emotional Plane.
-Lyrics are classified into one among Happy, Angry, Sad, Relaxed emotions.
-The sentiment analysis is performed using pytorch-pretrained-BERT
+Using pytorch-pretrained-BERT the lyrical emotion of a song is classified into one among Happy, Angry, Sad, or Relaxed.
+MoodyLyrics dataset is used for this project.
+The lyrics of respective songs were retrieved using API provided by LyricsWika and Canarado.